tastejs/todomvc/examples/svelte/readme.md

 ## Description

-This application uses Svelte 3.58.0 to implement a todo application.
+This application uses Svelte 3.58.0 to implement a todoMVC application.

 -   [Svelte](https://svelte.dev/) is a tool for building fast web applications.
 It is similar to JavaScript frameworks such as React and Vue, which share a goal of making it easy to build slick interactive user interfaces.
     But there's a crucial difference: Svelte converts your app into ideal JavaScript at build time, rather than interpreting your application code at run time.
 This means you don't pay the performance cost of the framework's abstractions, and you don't incur a penalty when your app first loads.